Eureka Rebellion: Escalating violence as military convoy looted

+Open rebellion

 Paramilitary mobilisation and swearing allegiance to the Southern Cross

-On 29 November, a mass meeting involving a crowd of around 10,000 is held at Bakery Hill.
-The aggrieved miners heard from their deputies news of the unsuccessful outcome of their meeting with Hotham as the Eureka Flag flew over the platform for the first time.
-Samuel Douglas Smyth Huyghue, who lived through the rebellion, recalled it as "the symbol of the revolutionary League."
-The crowd was incited by Timothy Hayes shouting, "Are you ready to die?" and Fredrick Vern, who had been accused of abandoning the garrison four days later as soon as the danger arrived, with suspicions he could have been a double agent.
-Wesleyan minister Reverend Theophilus Taylor wrote in his diary that:
+On 29 November, a meeting that drew a crowd of around 10,000 was held at Bakery Hill.
+The miners heard from their deputies news of the unsuccessful outcome of their meeting with Hotham, demanding the release of Westerby, Fletcher and McIntyre.

+The Eureka Flag was flown there for the first time.
+The crowd was incited by Timothy Hayes shouting, "Are you ready to die?" and Fredrick Vern, who was accused of abandoning the garrison four days later as soon as the danger arrived, with suspicions of being a double agent.

-Rede responded by ordering police to conduct a provocative licence search on 30 November.
-There was further rioting where missiles were once again directed at military and law enforcement by the protesting miners who had henceforth refused to cooperate with licence inspections en masse.
-Eight defaulters were arrested, and most of the military resources available had to be summoned to extricate the arresting officers from the angry mob that had assembled.
+Rede responded by ordering police to conduct a licence search on 30 November.
+There was further rioting where objects were thrown at military and law enforcement by the protesting miners who had refused to cooperate with licence inspections en masse.
+Eight licence defaulters were arrested.
+Most of the military resources available had to be summoned to extricate the arresting officers from the angry mob that had assembled.

-There followed another spontaneous gathering on Bakery Hill.
-With none of the other leading lights in the protest movement in attendance amid the rising tide of anger and resentment amongst the miners, a more militant leader, Peter Lalor, who, at his first public appearance at the 17 November meeting, moved that a central rebel executive be formed, took the initiative and mounted a stump armed with a rifle to give a speech.
-Lalor proclaimed "liberty" and called for volunteers to step forward and be sworn into companies, and captains be appointed.
-Near the base of the flagpole, Lalor knelt with his head uncovered, pointed his right hand to the Eureka Flag and swore to the affirmation of his fellow demonstrators: "We swear by the Southern Cross to stand truly by each other and fight to defend our rights and liberties."
+There was another gathering on Bakery Hill where a militant leader, Peter Lalor, mounted a stump armed with a rifle and proclaimed "liberty".
+He then called for volunteers to step forward and be sworn into companies, and rebel captains to be appointed.

+Lalor knelt, pointed to the Eureka Flag, and swore to the affirmation of his fellow demonstrators: "We swear by the Southern Cross to stand truly by each other and fight to defend our rights and liberties".

-In a dispatch dated 20 December 1854, Hotham reported: "The disaffected miners ... held a meeting whereat the Australian flag of independence was solemnly consecrated and vows offered for its defence."
+In a dispatch dated 20 December 1854, Hotham reported: "The disaffected miners ... held a meeting whereat the Australian flag of independence was solemnly consecrated and vows offered for its defence".